WebAssembly/gc/proposals/gc/MVP.md

 #### Heap Types

 [Heap types](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md#types) classify reference types and are extended.
-There are 3 disjoint universes of heap types:
+There now are 3 disjoint hierarchies of heap types:

-1. _Internal_ (proper Wasm objects, or host objects in Wasm representation)
+1. _Internal_ (values in Wasm representation)
-2. _External_ (host objects in a host-specific representation), represented by `extern`
+2. _External_ (values in a host-specific representation)
-3. _Functions_, represented by `func`
+3. _Functions_

+Heap types `extern` and `func` already exist via [reference types proposal](https://github.com/WebAssembly/reference-types), and `(ref null? $t)` via [typed references](https://github.com/WebAssembly/function-references); `extern` and `func` are the common supertypes (a.k.a. top) of all external and function types, respectively.

-The following changes are made to the hierarchy of heap types:
+The following additions are made to the hierarchies of heap types:

 * `any` is a new heap type
   - `heaptype ::= ... | any`